Nebraska Vehicle Sales Tax & Fees [+ Calculator]

 Trade In NebraskaYou don’t have to pay sales tax on trade-ins.
 In other words, be sure to subtract the trade-in amount from the car price before calculating sales tax.

-As an example, let’s say you are purchasing a new truck for $55,000 and your trade-in is worth $15,000.
-You will subtract the trade-in value by the purchase price and get $40,000.
+For example, let’s say you are purchasing a new truck for $55,000 and your trade-in is worth $15,000.
+You will subtract the trade-in value from the purchase price and get $40,000.
 Therefore, your car sales tax will be based on the $40,000 amount.

 Car Sales Tax on Private Sales in Nebraska